Justo Arroyo

 Justo Arroyo (born Colón, Republic of Panama, 5 January 1936) is a Panamanian writer and scholar, author of several award-winning stories and novels in his country and abroad.

 Trajectory

-Bachelors and professorate degree from the University of Panama and a Master and PhD in Letters at the National Autonomous University of Mexico.
-Scholar in several universities and English and French translator.
+Arroyo obtained a bachelor's degree and later a professorial qualification from the University of Panama, and completed a master's degree and a doctorate in literature at the National Autonomous University of Mexico.
+He subsequently served as a visiting scholar and lecturer at several universities, and worked as a translator from English and French.

-He was the Panamanian Ambassador for Colombia and has been in several congresses and seminars all around America, Europe, Asia and Africa.

-His work has been translated to English, German and Hungarian and has been published in several Anthology; among them, Seymour Menton's The Spanish-American Tale.
+He represented Panama as ambassador to Colombia and participated in numerous academic congresses and seminars across the Americas, Europe, Asia, and Africa.
+His literary work has been translated into English, German, and Hungarian, and has appeared in various literary anthologies, including Seymour Menton’s The Spanish-American Tale.

-He's been jury of the "Casa de las Américas" award at La Habana, Cuba, 1982.
+In 1982, he served as a juror for the Casa de las Américas Prize in Havana, Cuba.

-In 1997, the Simón Bolívar University of Barranquilla, Colombia, gave him the Honoris Causa honorary degree.
+In 1997, the Simón Bolívar University in Barranquilla, Colombia, awarded him an honorary doctorate (Doctor Honoris Causa) in recognition of his academic and literary contributions.

-He was editor of the Revista Cultural Loteria from 1996 to 1999.
-In 2000, the Panamanian Chamber of Books declared him "Writer of the Year".
+From 1996 to 1999, he was editor of the Revista Cultural Lotería.
+In 2000, the Panamanian Chamber of Books named him Writer of the Year.